weiwuopwr/elroi/README.md

 ## Development

-There are two scripts to aid in developing elroi:
+There are two scripts to aid in developing Elroi:

 * bin/combine.sh
-    Combines all of the elroi source files into a single elroi.js library.
+    Combines all of the Elroi source files into a single elroi.js library.
 * bin/watch.sh
     When invoked, this script listens for changes in the working directory and runs combine.sh to regenerate the elroi.js library.